codedx/burp-extension/README.md

 burp-extension
 ==============

-This is an extension for the web application security testing platform [Burp](https://portswigger.net/burp/) that allows reports to be uploaded directly to Code Dx.
+This is an extension for the web application security testing platform [Burp Suite](https://portswigger.net/burp/) that allows reports to be uploaded directly to [Code Dx](https://www.codedx.com).

 Building
 --------